 |City of Tecumseh Precincts 1 & 3 will vote in||the Precinct designated as Precinct 1 & 3|

 |City of Tecumseh Precinct s 2 & 4 will vote in||the precinct designated as Precinct 2 & 4|

 The Public Accuracy Test for the November 2, 2021 general election has tentatively been scheduled for October 20, 2021 at 4:00 p.m.

-- Tuesday, November 2nd - Local Election (to elect three council members and to put before voters any local proposals)
+- Tuesday, November 2nd - General Election (to elect three council members and to put before voters any local proposals)

 Polling locations will once again be consolidated into two precincts in 2021.
 All precincts will be located at the AJ Smith Recreation Center located at 810 N. Evans Street, Tecumseh, MI 49286.